This information is intended for individuals who will be appearing or wish to appear before a parliamentary committee of the House of Commons.

-Committees select witnesses based largely on the type of study and the amount of time available.
+Committee members provide to the clerk of the committee their lists of suggested witnesses.
+Committees then select witnesses based largely on the type of study and the amount of time available.

 When an organization is called upon to give evidence, it generally determines a representative to appear before the committee, although a committee may also request that a specific individual or office holder attend.
-Organizations should send to the meeting individuals who have the knowledge and expertise required to answer the MPs' questions.
+Organizations must ensure that their representative has the knowledge and expertise required to answer MPs' questions.

 If a witness declines an invitation to appear, a committee may issue a summons to that witness, should the circumstances so require.

-For various reasons, committees may decide to hear witnesses by videoconference rather than meeting with them in person.
+For various reasons, witnesses may require access to a videoconference facility.
 In such cases, witnesses will be invited to a site with the necessary equipment to host a videoconference.
-Witnesses will be given all necessary instructions and information (location, date, time) when they confirm their appearance.
-An appearance via videoconference has the same value, scope and protection as an in-person appearance.
+Witnesses will be given all necessary instructions and information (location, date, time) when the videoconferencing facility’s availability is confirmed.